PLANTS OF OVERTON PARK AND FOSTER PARK, FORT WORTH

 SCROPHULARIACEAE Figwort Family

-Veronica hederifolia Common speedwell Non-native, naturalized
+Veronica arvensis Common speedwell Non-native, naturalized

 VERBENACEAE Verbena Family